What is a digital publisher website and what makes it different from a regular business website or a blog?

-The majority of the traffic on publisher sites comes from Mobile.
+The majority of the traffic on publisher sites comes from mobile.
 So the time most spent on polishing all details should go there.
-On mobile as well is where most of the optimizations are also needed as the majority of the devices are not high-end flagships but $200-$300 smartphones.

-On Mobile, your focus is to keep content readable while presenting ads in a clear way.
-Keep distance between any clickable element and ads large to remove any accidental clicks on the ads.
-If possible, reduce any animations and overlays that might make the site feel less snappy.
+Your focus is to keep the information readable, while presenting ads in a clear way.
+Keep distance between any clickable element and make ads close-buttons large and easy to remove, as well as reduce the chance of any accidental clicks on the ads.
+If possible, avoid any animations and overlays that might make the site feel less snappy.

-Publishers focus on lots of content and lots of ads.
 In general, landing pages and archives take less priority than single views as traffic often comes directly to the articles from other ads.
-As a designer, your focus is to find the most optimal way to put out ads, add the proper spacings and to separate them well from the main content to keep everything readable and usable.
+As a designer, your focus is to find the most optimal way to position ads, add the proper spacings, and to separate them well from the main content to keep everything readable and usable.